Laronk/Filmmaking_Tutorials/Learning from my mistakes/Lessons_from_my_filmmaking_projects__Jan_Karpiuk.md

 ### Bad

+- **`ASK FOR HELP`**

-- **`Don't fear asking for help with anything.` Nobody's out to steal your idea.
-It is shitty anyway.**
+    People are more helpfull than you think.
+Nobody's out to steal your idea.
+It is shitty anyway. **Nothing worst than you not making your idea a reality can happen!**

-    ASK FOR HELP!
-NOTHING WORST THAN YOU NOT MAKING YOUR IDEA A REALITY CAN HAPPEN!
+- **`KNOW YOUR EQUIPEMENT`**

-- **`Check what equipement you have avaliable for your shoot.` Have someone more experienced walk you through the purpose, and use of every piece of equipement.
-Take notes.**
+    Check what equipement you have avaliable for your shoot.
+Have someone more experienced walk you through the purpose, and use of every piece of equipement. **Take notes.**

-    DO NOT PRESUME YOU WILL FIGURE THE EQUIPMENT OUT DURING THE SHOOT!
-YOU WILL MOST LIKELY NOT!
+    **Do not presume you will figure the equipment out during the shoot! you will most likely not!**

 ### Good

+- **`RESEARCH SHOTS YOU WANT TO MAKE`**

-- **`Make reaserch` on the types of shots, shooting a specific subject, you want in your footage.**
+    Know how to achieve the types of shots, shooting a specific subject, you want in your footage.
+There is a lot of reference material and tutorials out there. **Learn from others.**

-    THERE IS A LOT OF REFERENCE MATERIAL AND TUTORIALS OUT THERE.
-LEARN FROM THESE.

 ---